flyingant/html-page-boilerplate/README.md

 # HTML page boilerplate

-HTML page boilerplate is the boilerplate to help me building a html page quickly
+HTML page boilerplate is the boilerplate to help me building a html page quickly with the help by webpack and scss.

 ## Getting Started